Epinova/Epinova.InRiverConnector/README.md

 This version is built for **inRiver PIM 6.3.0 SP1**.
 Episerver-dependencies are set in the nuspec-file and should be handled automatically.

 1. Install NuGet package (For now build it yourself: `nuget pack <path-to-clone-location>/src/EpiserverImporter/EpiserverImporter.csproj`.
 It'll hopefully end up in the Episerver nuget feed later when it has undergone some testing.)
-2. In `web.config\appSettings`, add an API key to `inRiver.apikey`.
+2. In `web.config\appSettings`, add an API key to `InRiverConnector.APIKey`.
 The same key must be added to the installed connector as a configuration with key `EPI_APIKEY`.
 3. Locate the installed nuget package in `packages\Epinova.InRiverConnector.x.x.x.x\`.
 The files beneath `OutboundConnectors` must be copied to `%programfiles%\inRiver AB\inRiver Connect\OutboundConnectors`
 4. Restart the `inRiver Connect` service and create a new connector.
 Configure it as explained below the *Connector configuration* section.